 - Faculty/Student Research - PA faculty are actively involved in research.
 Students will have the opportunity to conduct and present faculty-student research at conferences or submit an article for publication; thus, helping to pave the way for future healthcare and PA education.

 - Travel - Opportunities will arise for students to participate in medical mission trips abroad or within the U.S. Trips will be organized and lead by PA faculty and will focus on teambuilding, leadership, and life experience while providing care to those in medically underserved regions.

-To apply, complete the CASPA (Central Application Service for Physicians Assistants) application.
-Applications will be accepted from May 1, 2016 to January 15, 2017.
+To apply, complete the Online Application.
+Applications will be accepted from May 1 to December 1.